Who develops film & returns negs?

 WalMart is no longer returning negatives to save on postage costs and only providing customers scanned images on a CD.
 In researching, Walmart film developing services vary from each store or region and this may not be a company wide policy.
 Many of the stores have completely stopped processing film and, like Costco, may be in the process of phasing out film processing entirely.

 In nearly all the stores, Sam’s Club stopped developing film in late 2013.
 Additionally, they don’t have in-store photo mailers and film development cannot be ordered or purchased online.

 Over 800 people a month Google “does Walgreens develop film“.
 It’s been reported that Walgreens stopped film processing on April 16th of 2015 and is using a 3rd party service.
 Using this service, Walgreens doesn’t return your negatives and it’s likely this 3rd party service destroys your negatives after scanning them.
 Walgreens film development cannot be ordered or purchased online.

 Target removed the Kodak processing machines from many of the the stores and now offers a print-only photo center for those with digital files.
 This is true with our local Target, but may not be true with all stores.

 CVS Pharmacy film developing

-Not all CVS stores develop film and the ones that do are sending direct to 3rd party service.
+Not all CVS stores develop film and the ones that do are sending directly to 3rd party services.
 Negatives aren’t returned and orders take about 3 weeks.
 Additionally, CVS has stopped online film developing.